christophpickl/articles/README.md

 * ad tags summary: group by, count displayen
 * FANCY: in-line editor, when click on article (don't jump to form at top!)
 * FANCY: delete button which appears when hover over some part of an article (far right, just slightly indicated)

+# Notes

+- keine max length beschraenkung
+- mit SHIFT+click auf tag: reset search to only this tag
+- after hit create, immediately be in "create mode" again
+- make top tag list clickable!
+- sort all tags (by number of occurence OR alphabetically)
+- change view mode: compact only seeing list of titles (sorted alphabetically?!)
+- back office:
+	* tags related to each other
+	* articles link with each other
+	=> increased search suggestions / network (afterwards with point system)